NaveenReddyBogala/SQL/README.md

-# SQL HTML JAVA
+# SQL HTML
-Some examples and assignments of sql,html,java
+Some examples and assignments of sql,html